mandober/debrief.math/270-graph/graph.GLOSSARY.md

 ## Predecessor (vertex)
 A vertex coming before a given vertex in a directed path.

+## Ray
+see semi-infinite walk

 ## Quiver
 A quiver is a directed graph where loops and multiple arrows between two vertices are allowed, i.e. a multidigraph.
 They are commonly used in representation theory: a representation `V` of a quiver assigns a vector space `V(x)` to each vertex `x` of the quiver and a linear map `V(a)` to each arrow `a`.

 ## Rooted tree
 A rooted tree has a designated root node, where every edge either points away from the root node (*out-tree*, *arborescence*), or towards the root node (*in-tree*, *anti-arborescene*).

+## Semi-infinite walk
+A semi-infinite walk, or a ray, is walk with the first vertex but without the last one.

+## Simple path
+Some authors do not require that all vertices of a path be distinct; they use the term "simple path" for a path with all distinct vertices.

 ## Simple cycle
 A simple cycle is a closed walk without repeated vertices, and consequently, edges.